viamrobotics/PointCloudiPhoneApp/README.md

 **MyPeripheralManager:** How the iphone behaves as a peripheral.
 Logic behind advertising, connecting, and responding to requests from a central bluetooth low energy device (e.g. raspberry-pi)

+Note: This is not the final version of this document.